aeternity/aex141-nft-collection-example/README.md

 The example demonstrates the usage of following extensions:
 - `mintable`

-It is planned to introduce a new extension `collection_map_metadata` which reflects this example and defines how to deal with collection specific metadata.
+It is planned to introduce a new extension `mapped_metadata` which reflects this example and defines how to deal with collection specific metadata.

 ## Dealing with metadata